Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 Compliance Framing

 The Financial Action Task Force (FATF) Virtual Assets and VASPs guidance (updated 2024) identifies stablecoin use in jurisdictions with capital controls, currency instability, or weak financial integrity frameworks as a focus area for enhanced compliance monitoring.
-EM currency stress is the underlying macroeconomic signal driving these demand patterns.
-Sustained stress in any single corridor — particularly Turkey or Argentina — warrants enhanced monitoring of stablecoin flow patterns originating from that jurisdiction.
+EM currency stress is one of the macroeconomic signals associated with these demand patterns; supervisors typically also consider local inflation, banking-system depositor confidence, and capital-account openness when assessing dollarization risk.
+Sustained stress in any single corridor, particularly Turkey or Argentina, warrants enhanced monitoring of stablecoin flow patterns originating from that jurisdiction.

 Related Indicators